core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## CoAP over TCP and TLS URIs

-CoAP over TCP uses "coap_tcp" URI scheme.
+CoAP over TCP uses the "coap+tcp" URI scheme.
 CoAP over TLS uses the "coaps+tcp" scheme.
 The rules from Section 6 of {{RFC7252}} apply to both of these URI schemes.

 {{RFC7252}}, Section 8 (Multicast CoAP) is not applicable to these schemes.